zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/transaction.md

  - If the transaction is committed, all of the operations are successfully applied to the database.
  - If the transaction is rolled back, none of the operations are applied to the database.

-## Default transaction behavior
+## Default Transaction Behavior

- - By default, all changes in a single call to `SaveChanges` are applied in a transaction.
+By default, all changes in a single call to `SaveChanges` are applied in a transaction.
 If any of the changes fail, then the transaction is rolled back and none of the changes are applied to the database.

  - It means that `SaveChanges` is guaranteed to either completely succeed, or leave the database unmodified if an error occurs.
  - For most applications, this default behavior is sufficient.
-You should only manually control transactions if your application requirements deem it necessary.
+ - You should manually control transactions if your application requirements consider them necessary.

 In EF Core, you can use multiple `SaveChanges` within a single transaction.
-You can use the `DbContext.Database` API to begin, commit, and rollback transactions.
+You can use the `DbContext.Database` API to begin, commit, and roll back transactions.

 The following example shows two `SaveChanges` operations and a LINQ query being executed in a single transaction.

 ```csharp
 using (var context = new EntityContext())